willdurand/TravisLight/README.md

 #### Fullscreen Mode

-Type `f` to enter full screen mode if your browser supports this feature.
+Hit `f` to enter full screen mode if your browser supports this feature.

 Installation